tillitis/tillitis-key1/doc/system_description/fpga.md

 If a data word has been read from the TRNG, by default at least 32 bits will collected before new data will be available.

-The ROSC TRNG is available to use by firmware and applications.
+The TRNG is available to use by firmware and applications.

-Note: The ROSC generates entropy with a fairly good quality.
+Note: The TRNG generates entropy with a fairly good quality.
-However for security related use cases, for example keys, the ROSC should not be used directly.
+However for security related use cases, for example keys, the TRNG should not be used directly.
 Instead use it to create a seed for a Digital Random Bit Generator (DRBG), also known as a Cryptographically Safe Pseudo Random Number Generator (CSPRNG).